Abiesjqq/Abies_Notebook/docs/CourseNotes/Advance Data Structure/ADS11.md

 !!! examples "E.g.3"

     Consider the 0-1 knapsack problem with object weights $w$, profits $v$, and total weight limit $B$ (means that $w$ of any object is no larger than $B$.).
 In the class, we have learned that combining the greedy algorithm on maximum profit $v$ and maximum profit-weight ratio $v/w$ leads to an approximation algorithm which always produces a solution no less than $1/2$ of the optimal solution.
 Now let us consider the following simplified greedy algorithm.
 The algorithm first conducts the following sorting w.r.t. profit-weight ratio:

     > Sort all objects according to the profit-weight ratio $r_i = v_i / w_i$
     > so that $r_1 \ge r_2 \ge \dots \ge r_n$.

     Let the sorted order of objects be $a_1, \dots, a_n$.
 The next step is to find the lowest $k$ such that the total weight of the first $k$ objects exceeds $B$.
 Finally, we pick the more valuable of $\{a_1, \dots, a_{k-1}\}$ and $\{a_k\}$ as the final solution.
 Then which of the following arguments is correct:

     A. The algorithm always returns the optimal solution.
     B. The algorithm always returns a solution no less than $\alpha$ of the optimal solution, while $\alpha < 1/2$.
     C. The algorithm always returns a solution no less than $1/2$ of the optimal solution.
     D. The algorithm can generate a solution which is arbitrarily worse than the optimal solution.

     ---

+!!! examples "E.g.4"

+    For an approximation algorithm for a minimization problem, given that the algorithm does not guarantee to find the optimal solution, the best approximation ratio possible to achieve is a constant $\alpha>1$.
+(T/F)

+    ---

+    F. $\alpha$ is not always constant.